Critical Need for the Technology

 Super.tech is focused on R&D at present and expects to shift its focus to commercialization within two years.

-Pranav Gokhale (Founder, CEO) is a PhD candidate in quantum computing at UChicago, graduating in fall 2020.
+Pranav Gokhale (Founder, CEO) earned his PhD in quantum computing at UChicago, graduating in 2020.
 Pranav has been performing quantum research since 2008 and his work has led to several publications and awards.

 Fred Chong (Co-founder) is a Professor of Computer Science at UChicago.
 Fred has been pioneering research in quantum computing since 2001.
 He has been awarded over $80M in research, most notably the EPiQC Expedition which is the NSF’s largest investment in quantum computer science.